zeerakahmed/makhzan/contribution-docs/README.md

 - **Correct spaces with *zer* underneath**
   - Find all sequences matching ` ِ`.
 In most of these cases the *zer* is indicating the presence of a compound word.
 In such cases the *zer* needs to move to the letter preceding the space, and the space itself should be replaced with a zero width non-joiner character.

+### Using the right Unicode characters and file format

+Before merging new text with the `master` branch, two precautions need to be taken:
+1. Text encoding is `UTF-8`.
+2. Unicode characters are chosen in their decomposed form.

+To ensure you are doing both, run the `preProcessor` script in the `../scripts` before merging.
+This runs a cleaner on all text files to ensure the correct encoding and character choices.

 ## Tools to help with modification of source text

+### Sublime Text 3 Plugins

 To help with the arduous task of cleaning, and semantically tagging source text we are beginning to develop text editor plugins.
 A first draft of these is included in the `/sublime-text-3-plugins` directory.
 As the name suggests these plugins are for the Sublime Text 3 text editor.